What Could Happen If My Loans Are In Default?

 - Loans may become immediately due and payable

-- Income tax refunds will be withheld and applied to your loan balance
+- Income tax refunds may be withheld and applied to your loan balance

 - State issued professional license or certificate may be withdrawn

-- Loss of eligiblity for future student loans and other types of aid programs
+- Loss of eligiblity for future federal student loans and other types of federal aid programs

 - Loss of monthly repayment options and deferment